-In a city full of Tex-Mex, one dish at this 69-year-old Austin landmark sets it on a pedestal: Matt’s El Rancho is the go-to for anyone with a queso craving.
-The famous queso, or “Bob Armstrong dip,” comes topped with taco meat and guacamole.
+In a city full of Tex Mex, one dish at this Austin landmark, which opened in 1952, sets it on a pedestal: Matt’s El Rancho is the go-to for anyone with a queso craving.
+The renowned queso, or “Bob Armstrong dip,” named for a local politician and environmental activist, comes topped with taco meat and guacamole.
 It’s practically a whole meal, and with a basket of tortilla chips, it’s sized for sharing, either outside on the patio or in the no-frills dining room where bright Mexican art adorns the walls.
-The menu offers up all the Tex-Mex classics — fajitas, quesadillas, enchiladas — and the margaritas are a must.
+The menu offers up all the Tex Mex classics—fajitas, quesadillas, enchiladas—and the margaritas are a must.
 The lore surrounding Matt’s El Rancho traces back to the founder Matt Martinez’s childhood, when he sold tamales from a cart outside the Capitol.

-Dining at the restaurant: Both indoor and patio seating are open for lunch and dinner seven days a week.
+Dining at the restaurant: Both indoor and patio seating are open for lunch and dinner.

-Takeout: Both curbside pickup and delivery are available through Matt’s El Rancho’s website.
+Takeout: Pickup and delivery are available through the restaurant’s website.

 Devil May Care (Downtown)

-This atmospheric Mediterranean spot on Sixth Street, helmed by BDG Hospitality and Nova Hospitality, slings chilled lobster in tabouleh, lamb ribs with tzatziki, Greek wine, Moroccan mint tea, and falafel in a speakeasy-style space.
+This atmospheric Mediterranean spot on Sixth Street, helmed by local firm Nova Hospitality, dishes up meze and raw platters, lamb ribs with tzatziki, falafel, Greek wine, and espresso martinis in a speakeasy-style space.
 From an unassuming entrance, diners descend a staircase to find a dining room complete with antique furniture, Persian throw rugs, and neon lights.
-It’s rare for a restaurant to provide not just a meal but an experience, and since it opened in 2019, Devil May Care nails it, transporting its diners into a lounge-like underworld.
+It’s rare for a restaurant to provide not just a meal but also an experience, and since it opened in 2019, Devil May Care nails the take-me-away game, transporting diners into a lounge-like underworld.

-Dining at the restaurant: Devil May Care makes for a fun night out, and the dining room is open for dinner Thursday through Sunday evenings, but Sunday brunch is an experience, too, complete with live DJs.
+Dining at the restaurant: Devil May Care makes for a fun night out, and the dining room is open for dinner Wednesday through Sunday evenings.
+Sunday brunch is an experience, too, complete with live DJs.

 Tried them all?
 Check out other options here.